eth-cscs/abcpy-models/MolecularDynamics/HeliumLJFloorField/ReadMe.md

 - abcpy0.5.1

 ## Setup
+- You have to fill up the line 109 of Model.py with the address of your LAMMPS executable
-You can run an example ABC inference scheme on Lorenz model by 'python3 HeliumInference.py'
+- Then you can run an example ABC inference scheme on Lorenz model by 'python3 HeliumInference.py'